top of page

 What happens if I receive a screenwriting credit in Film or TV before the Lab takes place?

-If you receive a film or TV writing credit during the application process or before the Screenwriters’ Lab date your application will no longer be eligible, meaning we can offer this opportunity to another writer.
+If you receive a film or TV writing credit during the application process or before the Screenwriters’ Lab date your application will no longer be eligible, meaning we can offer this opportunity to another writer who is looking to achieve their first film or TV writing credit.

 Can WFTV accommodate access requirements?